 Physiology.
-I have taught a breadth of classes including; Anatomy & Physiology, Growth, Animal Products, Meat Science & Muscle Biology, Developmental Biology, Advanced Physiology, Graduate Seminar and Graduate Teaching Practicum.
+I have taught a breadth of classes including; Anatomy & Physiology, Growth, Animal Products, Meat Science & Muscle Biology, Developmental Biology, Advanced Physiology, Endocrinology, Current topics in Animal Agriculture, Graduate Seminar and Graduate Teaching Practicum.
 I love working with students and look forward to teaching as needed at WSU.

 - I have both an applied research program focused on pre-harvest influence on muscle, growth and meat quality in beef cattle, as well as a basic research program relating to the activation and regulation of muscle growth as it relates to satellite cell activation, gene expression and physiological state influenced by the muscles microniche.